 The Idaho Writers Rendezvous is a three-day writers conference produced each May in Boise by the Idaho Writers Guild.
 It brings together top-notch authors, agents, editors, and publishing industry experts for attendees to meet with and learn from.
 In addition to a sterling lineup of speakers, attendees can sign up to pitch an agent, get a manuscript evaluation from an editor, perform at an open mic session, even have lunch with the presenter of their choice.
 Cash awards for our annual writing contest are announced at the closing banquet.

 The Journalism Education Association is the largest scholastic journalism organization for teachers and advisers.
 Put simply, we educate teachers on how to educate students.
+Among JEA’s more than 2,700 members are journalism teachers and publications advisers, media professionals, press associations, adviser organizations, libraries, publishing companies, newspapers, radio stations and departments of journalism.
 Twitter: @nationalJEA and @jeapresident, Facebook, Instagram

 Lane Literary Guild has been supporting writers and readers in the Eugene/Springfield area for over 30 years.
 We sponsor the Windfall Reading Series, a monthly free reading held at the Eugene Public Library which features poets, fiction writers and nonfiction writers from all around the Pacific Northwest and beyond.

 League of Utah Writers – CONNECT with writers throughout Utah.
 IMPROVE your writing abilities.
 Get your writing PUBLISHED.
 The League of Utah Writers is the largest and most established writers group in the state.
 We offer critique groups, classes, networking opportunities, contests, and a variety of other resources.
 An annual membership is just $25! https://www.facebook.com/leagueofutahwriters